plomlompom/redo-blog/README.md

 Due to bad shell scripting in ./processor/index.html.do and ./processor/feed.xml.do (see the FIXME notes there), source files whose names contain "$" break the redo processing.

+Oh, and don't create a index.rst oder index.md in the redo-managed directory, that will also break things.